kfehlhauer/blg/content/about/index.md

 I started the data platform team at Stellantis.
 My team consists of data, DevOps, and software engineers.
 I focus their efforts on supporting all vehicle telemetry data for Stellantis brands like Maserati and Ram trucks.
 In addition, I also work with our partners to deliver data products for customers within and external to Stellantis.

 Additional responsibilities and accomplishments include:
-- Growing the data platform team from nothing.
+- Growing the data platform team from scratch.
 - Working with corporate governance to fund projects in the tens of millions of dollars.
 - Successfully forecasting and managing a data platform budget in the tens of millions of dollars.
 - Unlocked potential by simplifying data access through a complete rearchitecting of systems.